N1-gHT/SCA_Wazuh/README.md

       - others: [""]
     condition: all|any
     rules:
-        if it's a command use ' (button 4 for special caracter on azerty) else use " (button 3 for special caracter on azerty)
+      use "" (button 3 for special caracter on azerty)